-Through our service to nearly 70 schools across Clinton, Ingham, Livingston, Shiawassee, and Wayne Counties we are currently feeding approximately 3,500 kids via the Weekend Survival Kits.
+Through our service to 71 schools across Clinton, Ingham, Livingston, Shiawassee, and Wayne Counties we are currently feeding approximately 3,900 kids via the Weekend Survival Kits.
 Through this work we have learned how critically important it is that during the week kids have snacks over the course of the school day.
 Following are the highlights of the beta-test of the Weekday Survival Snacks program:

 •Available to all elementary school kids (while supplies last), who have failed to come to school with a snack

-•Each school will receive snacks to cover a two-week period, twice a month
+•Each participating school will receive snacks to cover a month, approximately 350 to 500

 •All snacks will be nut-free